Noise Levels in 78655, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 142 78655 residents, or 5.7%, live above that level.
 By land area, 4.8% of 78655 is above 55 dBA.

 Average noise levels for 78655 residents, grouped by direction from the center of 78655.
-Northern 78655 carries the highest population-weighted average; Western 78655 carries the lowest.
-Just 0% of residents in Western 78655 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern 78655.
+The highest population-weighted average is in southern 78655; the lowest is in northwestern 78655, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Eastern 78655